zakattack9/WRaPiC/README.md

 - `kubectl label node <node-name> node-role.kubernetes.io/<role>-` to remove a label

 ## Extra Configurations
+This section includes instructions for various installations and configurations that are optional, but may be useful for your cluster needs.

 ### Installing Calico CNI
 - did not work (see side notes)
 - get calico yaml `curl https://docs.projectcalico.org/manifests/calico.yaml -O`